|Google Site Search:||

 Opportunity to Dispose of Unused Radioactive Sources

-The Conference of Radiation Control Program Directors (CRCPD) and DOE/NNSA have entered into a cooperative agreement to support sealed source consolidation and disposal efforts at the State level.
-NNSA is providing funding to support CRCPD’s "Source Collection and Threat Reduction" or "SCATR" Program.
+The Conference of Radiation Control Program Directors (CRCPD) and DOE/NNSA have entered into a cooperative agreement to support consolidation and disposal of commercially disposable radioactive sealed sources at the State level.
 SCATR’s goal is to collect sources being stored and not used that pose threat to public health and safety and could possibly be used for malicious intent.
 DOE recognizes that the availability of disposal of such sources is limited and expensive; and has initiated this rare opportunity for licensees to have financial assistance in properly securing and disposing of these sources through this CRCPD program.

-This program is limited to discrete radioactive material (sealed sources or vials, but not scaled pipe) that have a viable disposal path; but does not include transuranic/actinide-series isotopes (transuranic sealed sources are recovered directly by OSRP).
-In addition, license-excempt sources and other sources that have already passed through ten half-lives should not necessarily be registered for SCATR since in most cases they may be disposed by other means.
+This program is limited to discrete radioactive material (sealed sources or vials, but not scaled pipe) that have a viable disposal path; but does not include transuranic/actinide-series isotopes (US-origin transuranic sealed sources are recovered directly by OSRP).
+In addition, license-exempt sources and other sources that have already passed through ten half-lives should not necessarily be registered for SCATR since in most cases they may be disposed by other means.

-To participate in this program, interested parties must register unused sources with the Department of Energy Off-Site Source Recovery Project by visiting the online registration page -- http://osrp.lanl.gov/PickUpSources.aspx.
+To participate in this program, interested parties may register unused sources with the Department of Energy Off-Site Source Recovery Program by visiting the online registration page -- https://osrp.lanl.gov/PickUpSources.aspx.
 Alternatively, if you have a large number of unwanted sources to register, please feel free to use this Excel Template.
 This file does have built in macros, so please enable them upon opening.
 Once your source data is registered, OSRP will forward the information to CRCPD for round-up consideration.

 If you previously registered your unwanted sources and received an email confirmation, there is no need to re-submit your inventory.
 However, please notify us of changes as they occur.

-[Note: Registration does not imply nor guarantee that the project can assist with removal/disposition of all radioactive material.]
+[Note: Registration does not imply nor guarantee that the program can assist with removal/disposition of all radioactive material.]

 CRCPD List of Radioactive Waste Broker Services - to arrange disposition on your own.